 Do you charge by the seat for your software?
 Offer unlimited seats for companies that now have their entire workforce working remotely.

 You know your customers and you know your business.
 And, frankly, you might be suffering as well.
 So, you'll have to strike a balance between what would most benefit your customers and what you can reasonably sustain.

-That said, every opportunity you have to help represents an opportunity to demonstrate your commitment to your customer's success.
-That effort won't be forgotten; in fact, in fact will matter a great deal once this crisis has passes.
+That said, every opportunity you have to help represents an opportunity to demonstrate your customer centricity.
+That effort won't be forgotten; in fact, in fact will matter a great deal once this crisis has passed.
 That leads us to our final question.

 3. Can the help you offer customers now become your new standard operating procedure?

 Your customers, like you, are figuring out how to adjust to a new reality.
 Even those who haven't felt the impacts of the crisis as acutely are still trying to navigate a new set of experiences, including experiences with your brand.
 Face-to-face interactions are giving way to digital ones, and where customers used to interact with a person, now they're likely interacting with a website, chat, or other digital interface.